HankB/home_automation-MQTT-sensors/DS18B20/README.md

 # Support DS18B20 sensor

 This is used to monitor the basement freezer temperature.
-Related to this is a script that monitors power usage for the freezer using a TP-Link HS110.
+Related to this is a script that monitors power usage for the freezer using a TP-Link HS110. (in `.../home_automation-MQTT-sensors/energy`)

 ## Modules